 - Must participate in Pre-Training Assessment, prior to commencement of the course.

-Students are required to produce a valid working with Children Check and National Police Clearance prior to commencement of placement.
+Students are required to produce a valid working with Children Check , National Police Clearance and Immunisation history prior to commencement of placement.

 Delivery is on campus.
 It includes face to face delivery in the classroom with tutorials, analysis of case studies, interactive learning including discussion on key points, presentation.
 Simulated workplace environment is created for practice, learners are expected to undertake 120 hours of work placement to achieve this qualification.